Here Are 6 Starting Points to Help You Build Your Resume

 Your most important document during the job search process is your resume.
 This is what hiring managers will use to get a quick snapshot of who you are as a professional and if your skills transfer to the position.
 Building a resume can take time and effort, but will give you the best job results in the end.

 A clean and well put-together resume is just one of the main deciding factors for interviews and job offers.
 It's important to tailor your resume to the job industry and position you're applying for.
-Someone who is looking to become a paralegal will probably have a different resume layout compared to someone who is pursing a career in graphic design.
-What won't be different though, are these 7 key attributes that should be on every resume no matter what industry you're looking to work in.
+Someone who is looking to become a paralegal will probably have a different resume layout compared to someone who pursues a career in graphic design.
+What won't be different though, are these 6 key attributes in a resume no matter what industry you're looking to work in.

 If you're an entry level candidate, then your resume should not exceed one page.
 Employers want to be able to quickly scan your resume and will most likely not look at a second page.
 Your resume should be concise and have all of your skills and experiences visible in a clean layout.